 Nandini choreographs and performs regularly with her neo-classical Odissi dance company, Sakshi Productions (sakshiproductions.org).
 Her dance work has been funded by LMCC (Lower Manhattan Cultural Council), the Asian American Arts Alliance and Joyce Soho and combines the use of film imagery, live music and elements unique to Indian theatre and performance.
 She is also the Associate Director/Choreographer of Harmattan Theater (www.harmattantheater.com), a performance group committed to an environmentally and socially-engaged theater.

 In 2013-14, Nandini was awarded an American Association of University Women (AAUW) postdoctoral fellowship towards her book project, Languid Bodies, Grounded Stances: The Curving Pathway of Neoclassical Odissi Dance, published by Berghahn Books (2016).
-Nandini is currently working on a feature documentary film about incarcerated women and recidivism in the Lehigh Valley and a new book project on racialized narratives of India and the Indian.
+Nandini is currently working on a feature documentary film about incarcerated women and the challenges of reentry in the Lehigh Valley called Inside/Outside as well as a new book project on racial solidarity and media tentatively titled, Colonial Imaginaries and Racial Solidarities.